damionas/nndl_final_project/README.md

 As of May 10, 2022, the Google Colab notebook that Scott and I worked on is available in this repository.
 Eventually, I plan to update and convert the ipynb file to a Python file.
 Additionally, I plan to clean the ipynb file to showcase just the final model that is reported on in the latest version of the report.

 # Future Plans
-I plan to explore this dataset a bit further this summer (Summer 2022) using Transformers to see if the accuracy of the model can supersede that current best.
+I plan to explore this dataset a bit further this summer (Summer 2022) using Transformers to see if the accuracy of the model can supersede the current best.

 # Transparency
 To the extent to which I can do so, I will be as transparent with my code and writing as possible.
 This includes storing major versions of code and previous write-ups/reports into a folder called /old.